quicwg/base-drafts/draft-ietf-quic-transport.md

 however acknowledge packets containing only ACK or PADDING frames when sending ACK frames in response to other packets.

-While PADDING frames do not elicit an ACK frame from a receiver, they are considered to be in flight for congestion control purposes
+While PADDING frames are only eventually acknowledged, they are still considered to be in flight for congestion control purposes {{QUIC-RECOVERY}}.
-{{QUIC-RECOVERY}}.
 Sending only PADDING frames might cause the sender to become limited by the congestion controller (as described in {{QUIC-RECOVERY}}) with no acknowledgments forthcoming from the receiver.
 Therefore, a sender should ensure that other frames are sent in addition to PADDING frames to elicit acknowledgments from the receiver.

 An endpoint MUST NOT send more than one packet containing only an ACK frame per received packet that contains frames other than ACK and PADDING frames.